Allenator1/AI-agents-for-Avalon-Resistance/decision_tree/readme.md

     - Runs finite iterations of check converge and calculates the average converge rate
     - returns the best tree encountered in all iterations

+//
 **test.py**
 - Evaluate the effectiveness of the decision tree agent
 - Plays *total round* number of games with 6 intervals
 - Each interval the proportion of decision tree vs random agent changes
 - Final winrate data will be displayed

+//
+**decision_tree_agent.py**
+- Agent class that impliments a trained decision tree
+- Used for tournamnet play
+- requires tree.py and model.py as dependencies